This Italian tiramisu recipe is made in the authentic Italian way, and might have a few tips that you’ve never seen before in a tiramisu!

 To the coffee, add the sugar and the liqueur of your choice.

-Add another shot of liqueur, if you want you can omit this step.
+Add another shot of liqueur.
+If you want you can omit this step.

-In another bowl whisk the egg whites with the sugar until stiff.
+Clean the whisk attachment well and, in separate bowl, whisk the egg whites with the sugar until stiff.

 Using a spatula, add the beaten egg white to the cream with the mascarpone.